mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY as defined in [@!RFC7344] and [@!RFC8078].

-Registration Entities MAY regularly scan the child name servers of unsecured delegations for CDS records in order to bootstrap DNSSEC, and are advised to do so.
+A Registration Entitiy MAY regularly scan the child name servers of unsecured delegations for CDS records in order to bootstrap DNSSEC, and are advised to do so.
 At the time of publication, some ccTLD Registries are already doing this.
 A Registration Entity that regularly scans all child zones under its